-"DDD" means the division of developmental disabilities of the department.
+"DDA" means the developmental disabilities administration of the department.

 "Department" means the department of social and health services (DSHS) and its employees.

 "Depreciation" is the systematic distribution of the cost (or depreciable base) of a tangible asset over its estimated useful life.